AdguardTeam/KnowledgeBase/docs/adguard-for-android/features/protection/tracking-protection.md

     k. *Remove X-Client-Data header*.
 This feature prevents Google Chrome from sending its version and modifications information to Google domains (including DoubleClick and Google Analytics)

 You can tweak individual settings in *Tracking protection* and come up with a custom configuration.
 Every setting has a description that will help you understand its role.
-[Learn more about what various *Tracking protection* settings do](/general/stealth-mode) and approach them with caution, as some may interfere with the functionality of websites and browser extensions.
+[Read more about what the various *Tracking protection* settings do](/general/stealth-mode) and utilize them cautiously, as some may interfere with the functionality of websites and browser extensions.